News | Friday, 17th October 2014

-More than 100 of the world’s leading scientists in unconventional computing will converge on MMU in spring 2016.
+More than 100 of the world’s leading scientists in unconventional computing will converge on Manchester Metropolitan University in spring 2016.

 The conference, Unconventional Computation and Natural Computation (UCNC), is one of the main meetings in ‘non-standard computing’, a research area which looks beyond traditional boundaries of computers in terms of how they are built and operate.

-Professor Martyn Amos, from the School of Computing, Mathematics and Digital Technology, is a specialist in unconventional computing and will chair the conference.
+Professor Martyn Amos, from the Department of Computing and Mathematics, is a specialist in unconventional computing and will chair the conference.

-“The award of UCNC to MMU is recognition of the world-leading research we’re doing here in unconventional computing,” he said.
+“The award of UCNC to Manchester Metropolitan University is recognition of the world-leading research we’re doing here in unconventional computing,” he said.